FatmaMurat/acca-temporal-prior/README.md

 # Temporal Prior-Guided Segmentation of Pulmonary Lesions in Longitudinal CT

-Code and analysis outputs for the study *"Temporal prior-guided segmentation of pulmonary lesions in longitudinal CT: the role of injection resolution"*.
+Code and analysis outputs for the study *"Temporal Prior-Guided Segmentation of Pulmonary Lesions in Longitudinal CT: Input-Level versus Prompt-Level Prior Injection"*.

 ## Overview